Who was Prophet Muhammad (peace be upon him)?

 What was his lineage?

-Muḥammad, the son of ‘Abdullāh, the son ‘AbdulMuṭṭalib, the son of Hāshim.
+Muḥammad, the son of ‘Abdullāh, the son of ‘AbdulMuṭṭalib, the son of Hāshim.
 Hāshim was from the tribe of Quraysh.
 The Quraysh are from the Arabs, who are the descendants of Prophet Ismā’īl, the son of Prophet ‘Ibrāhīm (may peace be upon all the Prophets).

 Who were his parents?

 His father was ‘Abdullāh Ibn ‘AbdulMuṭṭalib; he died before the birth of the Prophet (peace be upon him).
-His mother was: Āminah bint Wahb; she died when the Prophet was only 6 years old.
+His mother was Āminah bint Wahb; she died when the Prophet was only 6 years old.

 So the Prophet (peace be upon him) was born and grew up as an orphan, without a father or a mother.